cvvergara/pgrouting/doc/tsp/pgr_TSP.rst

    :start-after: tsp characteristics start
    :end-before: tsp characteristics end

+- Results change depending on input order of the `Matrix SQL`_
+- Negative costs are ignored.
 - Can be Used with :doc:`costMatrix-category` functions preferably with `directed => false`.